 RESP is taxable, but it is tax-deferred.
 The original amount deposited by the sponsor(s) is not taxed when the money is withdrawn.
 However, incentives deposited by the government and investment profits of the account are taxed as regular income in the hands of the beneficiary.

 The RESP is not tax deductible.
-All amounts deposited into the account can not be deducted from the subscriber’s income taxes.
+Amounts deposited into the account can not be deducted from the subscriber’s income taxes.

 The age limit will be different for different RESP plans.
 A family plan will have an age limit of 21 to be added.
 The other plans have no age requirements.
 However, certain incentives provided by the government will have different age limits.
 For example, the CESG has an age limit of 18, so it is best to invest early.

 Yes, you can withdraw the RESP anytime.
 However, there will be consequences to withdrawing the money before the beneficiary attends higher education.
-Mostly, incentives provided to the account must be returned to the government.
-Additionally, there will be a higher tax rate on investment profits on the account.
+Incentives provided to the account must be returned to the government.
+Additionally, there will be a higher tax rate on investment profits in the account.

 The RESP and RRSP (Registered Retirement Savings Plan) are both savings accounts.
 However, the RESP is meant to fund a minor’s education, while an RRSP is meant to fund an individual’s retirement.
 They both have tax benefits and other incentives.